dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 └─ PayrollApp.class

-In this situation, you still must compile and run classes from the base directory—that is, the directory containing the com directory:
+In this situation, you still must compile and run classes from the base directory — that is, the directory containing the com directory: